snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/upload/_index.md

     style id4 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-A sample events dataset for your Databricks warehouse has been provided.
-This will allow you to be able to start data modeling and getting familiar with Snowplow event data, without the need to have a working pipeline.
+If you're using the sample events dataset from the [Advanced Analytics for Web](https://docs.snowplow.io/advanced-analytics-web-accelerator) accelerator, a table of converted users has been provided.
+This can be joined to your modelled tables on `domain_userid` and will allow you to be able to create a trainig dataset for your ML models, without the need to have a working pipeline.
 This chapter will guide you through this process.

+**If you're not using the sample events, please skip this chapter.**